hdfelix/ypreg/Joe-readme.md

 ```
 But I'm not confident I'm doing things correctly.
 Any help along the lines of properly handling asset pipeline on production (or CI to staging) would be very much appreciated.

+The staging app on heroku is ypreg-staging.herokuapp.com.
+I've added you as a collaborator.
+the github app is hdfelix/ypreg.

+My contact info: hdfelix@gmail.com.

 Thanks!

 Hector